tim-macphail/tim-macphail/README.md

 - 👀 I’m interested in full stack development and security engineering
 - 🌱 I’m currently learning about scaleable data analytics and distributed systems
 - 💞️ I’m looking for SWE internships starting in 2023
-- 📫 You can reach me at timothy.macphail@gmail.com
+- 📫 You can reach me directly at timothy.macphail@gmail.com or view my [LinkedIn](https://www.linkedin.com/in/timothy-macphail/)